 sudo apt install acl -y

-Setting up a reverse proxy allows you to access Plex Media Server from a remote computer or network using a custom domain with SSL encryption.
-In this example, we will set up an Nginx proxy server.
-For more Nginx configuration options, see our guide on creating reverse proxies in Nginx.
+A reverse proxy lets you access Plex from outside your network using a custom domain with SSL encryption.
+For more Nginx configuration options, see how to create a reverse proxy in Nginx.

 sudo apt install nginx -y